VAIRIX/interview-scaffold-node/README.md

 # interview-scaffold-node

+This is a scaffold that you can use (or not) in your next live code interview.

+## Basic
+This directory contains a scaffold that let you start with a simple Node.js project with nodemon and jest.
+This scaffold will let you do [LeetCode](https://leetcode.com/) kind of challenges, adding all the restrictions and samples as jest test cases.

 1. `yarn init -y` to initialize the node project.
 2. `yarn add nodemon --dev`
 3. Add scripts to `package.json`